 At each event the students have snacks and listen to a Praise and Worship CD.
 It is a chance for them to spend some time out of their cottages and interact with others.
 If you are 21 years old, you may volunteer some extra time and become a mentor to one or more of the residents.
 Please let me know if you are interested.

 Carson Van Roy

 San Dimas High School and Lone Hill Middle School

 Life students have the opportunity to volunteer at various events at San Dimas High School and Lone Hill Middle School (located directly across the street from our campus).
 We have been invited to help out at open houses, school dances, and any other schoolwide activities with which we can lend a hand.
 This is a great chance for students to be a visible presence in our community, as well as build relationship with local students and their parents. bonita.k12.ca.us

 This is a weekly service-oriented outreach that takes place at the mobile home park directly behind the college.
 The goal is to build relationships with the people in the neighboring communities by serving them.
 Tasks are tailored to individual need, but have included weeding, painting, tutoring, and/or helping with chores that someone may not be able to do alone.
 It is a way to show God’s love through tangible action.

 We are always looking for ways to serve our local community.
 Therefore, volunteering at a community event organized by the San Dimas city council is one of the many ways a student may participate in outreach.
 There are always a few opportunities on the horizon.
 Let us know if you are interested in helping out!

-If you have any questions, or would like to find more opportunities to be involved, please contact Erika Schweizer the ASB Outreach and Community Impact Coordinator
+If you have any questions, or would like to find more opportunities to be involved, please contact Matthew Tapp the ASB Outreach and Community Impact Coordinator

 What are my Ministry Formation requirements?